John Elder Robison

 John Elder Robison (born August 13, 1957) is an American author who wrote the 2007 memoir Look Me in the Eye, detailing his life with undiagnosed Asperger syndrome and savant abilities, and three other books.
 Robison wrote his first book at age 49.

 Early life

 Robison was born in Athens, Georgia, while his parents were attending the University of Georgia.
 He is the son of poet Margaret Robison (1935-2015) and John G. Robison (1935-2005), former head of the philosophy department at the University of Massachusetts Amherst.
 Robison later dropped out of high school.

 Personal life

 He married three times and has one son.

 He is the elder brother of memoirist Augusten Burroughs, who also wrote about his childhood in the memoir Running with Scissors.

-He was diagnosed with Asperger's Syndrome at age 39.
+He was diagnosed with the now-defunct autism subtype Asperger syndrome at age 40.

 In 2011, Robison was featured on an episode of Ingenious Minds, which discussed some of the transcranial magnetic stimulation experiments he underwent to improve his social cognition.